in2code-de/powermail/Documentation/ForAdministrators/BestPractice/SendingValuesToThirdPartySoftware/Index.rst

 				# Target URL for POST values (like http://www.target.com/target.php)
 				targetUrl = http://eloqua.com/e/f.aspx

+				# target url may just be a static string as well as a TS object like this, so wrap can be applied, .data or .field could be used
+				# targetUrl = TEXT
+				# targetUrl.value = foobar

 				# Basic Auth Protection - leave empty if Target is not protected
 				username =